For Prospective Applicants

 - Experience history as it happens.
 Fellows have a front-row seat to critical events unfolding in the nation’s capital.

-A: The program welcomes applications from political scientists in all subfields who can demonstrate a professional background and interest in Congress and the policymaking process.
+A: The program welcomes applications from political scientists in all subfields who can demonstrate a professional interest in Congress and the policymaking process.
 While a number of fellows each year are specialists in Congress and legislative politics, others bring expertise in foreign policy, education, healthcare, human rights, tax policy, and numerous other areas.
 In all cases, applicants should specify in their statement how the experience of working inside Congress relates to their professional goals.

 Q: Can freelance journalists apply?